machal/cssmine-content/content/css3-multicolumn.md

 Example
 -------

-let’s define a column width using the `column-width: 15em` declaration and define a gap between the columns using `column-gap: 2em`.
+Let’s define a column width using the `column-width: 15em` declaration and define a gap between the columns using `column-gap: 2em`.

 You can see a vertical line example, `column-rule: 1px dotted #ddd`, at the link